kel-github/imaging_cert_value_7T_pipeline/cai2bids/README.md

 - run
     ```get_physio_regressor_files(wd, sub)```

   -  where wd is the bids directory, and sub is the subject number.
   -  Depends on extractCMRRPhysio.m being in the same folder

 3. rename files so they follow BIDS convention

     - run ```rename2BIDS``` after making sure the filepath is set correctly at the top of the script

+** after running fmriprep?**
 4. add 'taskName' to the bold json files to make them task compliant by running ```addtaskname2bids(wd, sub)``` in a new matlab session (depends on *JSONio* being in the same folder)
 5. copy over behavioural data from source, extract and rename event files (function forthcoming)
 6. Exit the interactive session